marshung24/TimePeriodHelper/README.md

 $workTimeperiods = TimePeriodHelper::filter($workTimeperiods);
 // Sort out $timeperiods to make sure the content and sorting are correct.
 $workTimeperiods = TimePeriodHelper::union($workTimeperiods);
 // When you achieve the two operations described above, you can turn off Auto sort out (TimePeriodHelper::setSortOut(false)) to improve performance.
+(Global)
 TimePeriodHelper::setSortOut(false);

+// Set time unit (Global) TimePeriodHelper::setUnit('minute');

 // Maybe you want change time format
-$workTimeperiods = TimePeriodHelper::setUnit('minute')->format($workTimeperiods);
+$workTimeperiods = TimePeriodHelper::format($workTimeperiods);

-// Now:
+// Now value :
 // $workTimeperiods = [ ['2019-01-04 08:00:00','2019-01-04 12:00:00'], ['2019-01-04 13:00:00','2019-01-04 17:00:00'] ];

 // Now you can execute the function you want to execute.
 Like gap()